RunielN597/faerieringgames/content/games/Fae-ker/rules.md

 If the top card is a stone circle, the players are bidding how many of their cards are in sequence, 12, 234, etc.

-Stone circle cards: these cards count as being equal to the top card, or as wild cards when used in a sequence.
+Stone circle cards: these cards count as being one more than the top card, or as wild cards when used in a sequence.

 During bidding a player may announce any number from 0-5, pass, call a showdown, or call a bluff.
 But, they do not have to tell the truth about the cards they hold.